ansorokey/db-practice-raw-sql/Using_SQL_With_Python/notes.md

 MySQL connector version 8.4.0

 I dunno how the heck to update sqlite3 to the latest versions.
 Just winging it with what we got for now.

+## Creating a connection

+## Prepared statements
+A statement parsed once by the db engine and then a used over and over We should always set the prepared=True argument within the .connect A ? is a bind variable within a query